madcapcc/website/content/accueil/index.en.md

 {{% column %}}
 ## <div style="text-align: left"> MadCap ? </div>

-<div style="text-align: justify"> MadCap is a turnkey real-time tracking solution for your cycling adventures.
-It consists of an application and a GPS device that work together.
-Rather than a long explanation, the easiest way to understand MadCap is to see it in action : </div>
+<div style="text-align: justify"> MadCap is a complete real-time tracking solution for any cycling adventure.
+It consists of an app and a GPS device that work together.
+Rather than a long explanation, the best way to understand MadCap is to see it in action : </div>
 &nbsp;

 <a href="https://app.madcap.cc/" target="_blank"> Access Live Tracking </a>